 Before attacking my Mexican culinary masterpiece, I noticed that my shoes needed to be polished.
 Badly.
 Too bad I no longer had the new black shoes I purchased just for the reunion otherwise I could just wear those and not have to deal with the shoe-shine guy in our office building.
 I knew that instead of giving my shoes to him to quickly polish, I would just continue to wear them as scuffed.
 I didn’t want or need another “to do” project on my list and so would forsake having presentable dress shoes.
-Also, and I knew this was the main reason; I didn’t want to have any contact with the shoe-shine guy.
+Also, and I knew this was the main reason, I didn’t want to have any contact with the shoe-shine guy.
 He was unkempt and slovenly.
-Through associative reasoning, my OCD had deemed he probably lived in the slums and therefore possibly had some contact, however remote, with drug users and prostitutes.
+Through associative reasoning, my OCD had deemed he probably lived in a very low-income neighborhood and therefore possibly had some contact, however remote, with drug users and prostitutes.
 I couldn’t risk cross-contamination with my possessions and consequently my thoughts.

 Yeah, it would have been good to have those new shoes.
 But I didn’t have them anymore.
 The night after the reunion, a group of classmates with whom I had stayed friends since high school, and I, decided to “get a bite to eat” (read: an excuse to gossip about former classmates).